WHAT IS CATARACT?

-There is no other treatment for cataract except surgery.
-Today's cataract surgery is marvel of medical technology.
-Often it is performed as an outpatient procedure.
-Under local anaesthesia or topical anaesthesia.
+There is no other treatment for cataracts except surgery.
+Today's cataract surgery is a marvel of medical technology.
+Often it is performed as an outpatient procedure, under local anesthesia or topical anesthesia.

 Phacoemulsification is the most modern method for cataract removal.
 In the surgical procedure, the clouded cataractous lens is extracted by fragmenting it into tiny pieces with ultrasound energy and aspirated out with a suction device.
 Cataract is removed through a small self sealing wound.
 There are no sutures applied on the eyes

 - Stitch less